 Definition of Router

-- Bridge operates at Data link layer while router operates at the Network layer of the OSI model.
+- Bridge functions at Data link layer while router operates at the Network layer of the OSI model.

 - The bridge can relay frame from one segment to another whereas Router store and forward packets.

 - Routers are not transparent to the end stations.
-In contrast, Bridges are protocol independent and transparent to the end stations.
+In contrast, Bridges are transparent to the end stations and does not rely on the protocol.

 - In a bridge, frames are forwarded on the basis of the MAC address of the frame.
 As against, Router checks logical address (i.e., IP address) of the packets.